Rockefeller Center in Manhattan NYC

 So, take a tour of NBC studios or go to the top of the building for a unique experience you won’t soon forget!

-Rockefeller Center today is comprised of two parts, the original and the international buildings.
+Rockefeller Center today consists of two parts, the original and the international buildings.
 The original sections include Radio City and its enterprises including the Music Hall and 30 Rockefeller Plaza, and International Complex, and the remainder of the original complex hosted printed media and Eastern Air Lines.

 As one of the greatest projects of the Great Depression time, Rockefeller Center was made a New York City and Manhattan landmark in 1985 and a National Historic Landmark in 1987.